ArcKnight01/NURobotics-London-Robot/README.md

 Adjust logging chatter by editing the `verbose` flags used when instantiating `AutonomousController`, `ADCS`, and `ImageProcessor` near the top of the script.

-> **Future work:** If a dedicated CLI wrapper is desired, create a thin script (e.g., `run_robot.py`) that exposes these
-> runtime toggles as command-line options; no such wrapper currently exists in the repository.

 License

 This project is released under the MIT License.
 See the LICENSE file for full details.